• Home

 How to Use Jamaican Black Castor Oil

 Black Jamaican castor oil can be used on the body to help with skin imperfections, as well as to hydrate and reduce itchy skin.
-Or it can be used in the hair to promote hair growth and strengthen locks.
+It can also be used in the hair to promote hair growth and strengthen locks, similar to a DIY hair growth spray.

 To use this oil, it can be applied topically to the skin straight or diluted in another carrier oil.
 Mixing it with another carrier oil can still give you the great benefits of the oil but will help mask the scent if you find it unpleasant.

-To use black castor oil in your hair, it can be added to your shampoo, conditioner or apply it directly to the scalp or roots of your hair.
+To use black castor oil in your hair, it can be added to your homemade shampoo, homemade conditioner, even your hair butter recipe, or apply it directly to the scalp or roots of your hair.

 Jamaican Black Castor Oil Benefits